What Are Factors For 63

 Understanding factors is fundamental to several mathematical concepts:

 • Greatest Common Divisor (GCD): The GCD of two or more numbers is the largest number that divides all of them evenly.
-For example, if we wanted to find the GCD of 63 and 84, we would find the factors of both numbers and identify the largest one they share.
+To give you an idea, if we wanted to find the GCD of 63 and 84, we would find the factors of both numbers and identify the largest one they share.

 • Least Common Multiple (LCM): The LCM of two or more numbers is the smallest number that is a multiple of all of them.
 Factors play a crucial role in calculating LCMs efficiently.